mickfuzz/phd4/_posts/thesis_chapters/2024-3-1-Introduction.md

         -   [A response of sorts](#a-response-of-sorts)
         -   [Transition COMMENT](#transition-comment)
     -   [Conceptual Context](#conceptual-context)
+        -   [The importance of understanding Projects and socio cultural and activist concepts of Activity](#the-importance-of-understanding-projects-and-socio-cultural-and-activist-concepts-of-activity)
         -   [Addressing and disambiguating definitions of agency in education](#addressing-and-disambiguating-definitions-of-agency-in-education)
             -   [Instrumental and relational